How to use the PVS-Studio extension for Qt Creator

 - How to configure the plugin

-You can view the PVS-Studio reports in Qt Creator with a specialized extension.
+The PVS-Studio plugin for Qt Creator provides an easy-to-use graphical interface for analyzing projects and individual files, as well as for handling the analyzer's warnings.
 In this document, you can find instructions on how to install and configure the extension as well as main use case scenarios.

 First, you need to get the right extension version.
 You can find it in the PVS-Studio installation directory.